 In their traditional Chinese medicine practical class, IMG students learn more about acupuncture points.
-IMG students Azza ElBakry (left) and Amani Elsawaf at the Welcome Back BBQ, an event held in September to welcome new and returning students to CCNM.
+IMG students at the Welcome Back BBQ, an event held in September to welcome new and returning students to CCNM.
 Our cafeteria serves a variety of healthy meals and desserts, with vegan, vegetarian, and gluten-free options available.
 CCNM's lobby, where students head to class and chat with their classmates.